Local limit theorem for directed polymers beyond the $L^2$-phase: Abstract

 \section{Abstract}

 We consider the directed polymer model in the weak disorder phase under the assumption that the partition function is $L^p$-bounded for some $p>1+\frac{2}d$.
-We prove a local limit theorem for the polymer measure, i.e., that the point-to-point partition function can be approximated by two point-to-plane partition functions at the start- and endpoint.
-We furthermore show that for environments with finite support the required $L^p$-boundedness holds in the whole weak disorder phase, except possible for the critical value $\beta_{cr}$.
-Some consequences of the local limit theorem are also discussed.
+We prove that the point-to-point partition function can be approximated by two point-to-plane partition functions at the startpoint and endpoint, and in particular that it is $L^p$-bounded as well.
+Some consequences of this result are also discussed, the most important of which is a local limit theorem for the polymer measure.
+We furthermore show that the required $L^p$-boundedness holds for some range of $\beta$ beyond the $L^2$-critical point, and in the whole interior of the weak disorder phase for environments with finite support.